Pita: Preparation

-Most pita breads are baked at high temperatures (450–475 F), which turns the water in the dough into steam, thus causing the pita to puff up and form a pocket.
+Most pita breads are baked at high temperatures (450–475 F), which turn the water in the dough into steam, thus causing the pita to puff up and form a pocket.
 When removed from the oven, the layers of baked dough remain separated inside the deflated pita, which allows the bread to be opened to form a pocket.
 However, pita is sometimes baked without pockets and is called "pocket-less pita".
 Pita is traditionally served fresh from the oven (typically a wood-fired oven similar to a pizza oven).
 It is best either soon after baking or on the same day, and can be served warm.

 Modern commercial pita bread is prepared on advanced automatic production lines, processing 100000 lb silos of flour at a time and producing thousands of pitas per hour.
 The ovens used in commercial baking are much hotter than traditional clay ovens—800–900 F—so each pita is baked only for one minute.
 The pita are then air-cooled for about 20 minutes on conveyor belts before being shipped immediately or else stored in commercial freezers kept at a temperature of 10 F.